On the Nori and Hodge realisations of Voevodsky motives: Recollections.

 \subsection{Categories of étale motives.}

-Ayoub (\cite{MR2602027} and \cite{MR3205601}), Cisinski-Déglise (\cite{MR3971240} and \cite{MR3477640}) and Voevodsky (\cite{MR1883180}) have constructed triangulated categories of motivic sheaves, that are the relative versions of $\mathrm{DM}_{\mathrm{gm}}(k)$.
+Ayoub (\cite{MR2602027} and \cite{MR3205601}), Cisinski-Déglise (\cite{MR3971240} and \cite{MR3477640}) and Voevodsky (\cite{MR1883180}) have constructed triangulated categories of motivic sheaves, that are the relative versions of the triangulated category of geometric motives $\mathrm{DM}_{\mathrm{gm}}(k)$.
 In this paper, we are interested in the étale versions.
-We will present the stable $\infty$-categorical version as this is the one we will be using.
-Also, we only consider $\Q$-linear categories.
+We use the stable $\infty$-categorical construction due to Robalo (\cite[Section 2.4]{MR3281141}).
+Also, we only consider $\Q$-linear categories unless specified otherwise.